 Being far away from loved ones can have a negative impact on overall wellness.

-Moving away from a place that you used to call “home” is never easy, but missing the simple aspects of life, like easily seeing family and friends, can be the most difficult part.
-In fact, part of the reason expats are more susceptible to mental health issues is due to the absence of family and friends, which is why ensuring you stay connected to your loved ones is essential – whether it’s via social media, video calls or telephone.
+Moving away from a place that you used to call “home” is never easy.
+Missing the simple aspects of life, like easily seeing family and friends, can be the most difficult part.
+In fact, part of the reason expats are more susceptible to mental health issues is due to the absence of family and friends.
+This is why ensuring you stay connected to your loved ones is essential – whether it’s via social media, video calls or telephone.

 Mental health is something that can seriously affect our wellbeing, and it can be a particularly notable issue for expats.
 To ensure you and your family live a healthy and happy life abroad, taking the time to focus on mental health and wellbeing is essential.
-In the interviews, some expat families felt that mental health was not as well recognised or supported in their new country as they would have liked, where as other families felt very supported.
-To ensure you have the right kind of support in place as and when you need it, it can be helpful to look into the host country’s healthcare system in regard to how well mental health is supported.
+Some expat families felt that mental health was not as well recognised or supported in their new country as they would have liked.
+Other families however, felt very supported.
+Looking into the host country’s healthcare system to ensure you have the right kind of support in place regarding mental health when you need it, is essential.